The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Related work

 \section{Related work}

-{\em \bf Access control methodologies for data management systems.} Access control methodologies have been applied to data management systems over the years ranging from relational databases (e.g., see discussion and references in~\cite{access-control-db}) to NoSQL systems such as Hadoop (e.g.,~\cite{DBLP:conf/ccs/UlusoyCFKP15,derbeko2016security,awaysheh2020next})) based on two major access control model.
-In the Role-based access control~\cite{rbac}, each user is assigned to roles, and roles are assigned to permissions on the underlying data management resources such as tables, etc. Recently, attribute-based access control methodologies (ABAC)~\cite{abac} have been suggested by NIST.
-In ABAC, the attributes of the users (e.g., role information or the location information of a user), data objects combined, and context information (e.g., IP address of the data access request) can be used to define access control policies.
+\textbf{Access control methodologies for data management systems.} Access control methodologies have been applied to data management systems over the years ranging from relational databases (e.g., see discussion and references in~\cite{access-control-db}) to non-relational systems (e.g.,~\cite{DBLP:conf/ccs/UlusoyCFKP15, ravi-att-hadoop, derbeko2016security,awaysheh2020next, sparkx, smartguard}).
+Compared to all these works, \securedl has the only framework-agnostic fine-grained attribute-based access control framework with data masking and filtering, which can support policy specification with Scala code snippets to handle any type of structured/relational data.

-Some prior research works try to apply ABAC in big data management systems.
-For example, in~\cite{ravi-att-hadoop}, ABAC is applied in the context of Hadoop services, and ABAC policies are used to give access to entire services and data objects such as Hive tables or columns.
-In SparkXS~\cite{sparkx}, authors propose using ABAC policies to enforce access control for the Apache Spark Streaming engine.
-The proposed methodology provides access to entire streams in an all-or-nothing fashion (i.e., no capability for sanitizing data on the fly) through REST endpoints and does not allow user code execution.
-SmartGuard~\cite{smartguard} also provides ABAC policy enforcement in Apache Spark for relational data only.

-Compared to all these work, \sysname is the only fine-grained attribute-based access control framework with data masking and sanitization for distributed environments like Apache Spark, which can support policy specification for any type of data ranging from text to image in addition to structured/relational data.
-In other words, not only do our policies decide what part of the data (irrespective of the data source type) a user can access or not but also decide the granularity of the data (e.g., replacing the first 6 digits of SSN with `*').
-To our knowledge, \textit{none of the existing work implemented ABAC with masking extension in the context of distributed big data systems such as Spark}.

 Another relevant data access control mechanism is purpose-aware access control (PAAC), where we define and enforce access control policies based on the purpose of the computation.
 PAAC and ABAC are complementary to each other.
-GuardSpark++~\cite{guardsparkplus} implements PAAC in Spark SQL for structured data (SecureDL operates on both structured and non-structured data).
+GuardSpark++~\cite{guardsparkplus} implements PAAC in Spark SQL for structured data (our access control framework works on both structured and non-structured data).
 It utilizes Spark's internal SQL query optimization engine `Catalyst' and enforces purpose-aware policies between analysis and optimization states.